vikeshdas/web_dev_python/README.md

 This is a web application  developed using the django framework.Data based is used mysql.
 I have explained all the routes . <br>
 **Client**<br>
     Our application operates on a subscription-based model, which means clients pay a periodic fee to access its features and services.
 One of the key features of our application is the ability for clients to create and manage multiple user accounts under a single subscription.
-This flexibility allows organizations and teams to efficiently use our application and tailor it to their specific needs.Below seciton explain about API to  create new client <br>
+This flexibility allows organizations and teams to efficiently use our application.Below seciton explain about all Routes for user <br>
     <br>
     **API:** Create new Client
     <br>